klopetx/Hybrid_EMA_Diagnosis/README.md

 Each folder contains numbered Rmd files that the steps taken for in each phase.
 The .R files starting with 'aux' contain auxiliar functions used for the development of the code in the Rmd files.

-You can either run the main.R script in the R folder to reproduce all the reports and store them in .html format in the Reports folder, or you can go one by one running the Rmd files by yourself.
-It is precisse that you run them in order.
+You can either run the **main.R** script in the R folder to reproduce all the reports and store them in .html format in the Reports folder, or you can go one by one running the Rmd files by yourself. **It is precisse that you run them in order**: 1) Data downloading 2) Pre-processing 3) Analysis.

 # Citations